-(x) Non-current assets classified as held for sale
+(x) Disposal Group - assets held for sale

-Non-current assets classified as held for sale are presented separately in the Balance Sheet and measured at the lower of their carrying amounts immediately prior to their classification as held for sale and their fair value less costs to sell.
+Disposal Group - assets held for sale are presented separately in the Balance Sheet and measured at the lower of their carrying amounts immediately prior to their classification as held for sale and their fair value less costs to sell.
 Once classified as held for sale, the assets are not subject to depreciation or amortisation.
 Any gain or loss arises on remeasurement, or sale is included in the Statement of Profit and Loss.